CleanroomMC/cleanroom-website/docs/groovy-script/mods/botania/rune_altar.md

 ---
 title: "Rune Altar"
 titleTemplate: "Botania | CleanroomMC"
-description: "Converts a items inputs into an item ouput at the cost of mana when a Livingrock item is thrown atop the altar and right clicked with a Wand of the Forest."
+description: "Converts a items inputs into an item output at the cost of mana when a Livingrock item is thrown atop the altar and right clicked with a Wand of the Forest."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/botania/RuneAltar.java"
 ---